contsili/meg-pipeline/docs/source/3-experimentdesign/demonstration/1-meg-class-demo.rst

 Agenda
 ------

-.. toggle:: Lab tour and general equipment information `10min`
+.. toggle:: Lab tour and general equipment presentation `10min`

+    - Explain the dewar, SQUIDs sensors, liquid Helium system
     - Explain the MSR (Magnetically Shielded Room)
-    - Explain the dewar, SQUIDs sensors, liquid Helium system
     - Show the computers layout and the different capabilities of the lab (eyetracker, vpixx triggers, response box, audio stimulus)
+    - Present what experiments we will run on this day and the outline of the demonstration

 .. toggle:: Prepare the participant for an MEG experiment `20min`